- Tenant to Landlord (End of Lease) [.pdf] – notice is required at least 60 days prior to the end of a fixed-term lease in Delaware.

 Purpose.
 A Delaware lease termination letter (“Notice to Vacate”) is a required document to end month-to-month lease agreements in Delaware.
 State law requires giving at least 60 days notice for termination.
 However, state law does not require notice to be given to end fixed term lease agreements on their end date.

-Read further to learn more about the residential lease termination process in Delaware and how many days notice are required in which situations.
+Read further to learn more about notice requirements and the residential lease termination process in Delaware.

 What is a Lease Termination Notice?